M-J-Bauer/MIDI-Sound-Synthesizer-on-PIC32MX/README.md

 For details of the project, visit the author's web page: http://www.mjbauer.biz/Build_the_REMI_synth_mk2.htm

+Note that variants of the REMI synth design exist using different hardware configurations requiring different firmware.
+For example, there is a variant based on a PIC32MX440 MCU and a synth "Lite" variant designed especially for the REMI 2 (EWI controller).
-If you need a custom firmware variant, e.g. to support LCD with ST7920 controller, or whatever, send me a request.
+If you need firmware for any variant, please contact me via email: mjbauer@iprimus.com.au